coleifer/peewee/docs/peewee/api.rst

     .. method:: __iter__()

-        :returns: a :class:`ModelSelect` for the given class.
+        :return: a :class:`ModelSelect` for the given class.

         Convenience function for iterating over all instances of a model.